 Being a member of several other governance, standards and ethics groups provides Zeeman a platform for promoting cooperation and innovation in digital health.
 Qualifications and experience in economics, strategic marketing, information management and business intelligence in various sectors enables a broad perspective and many varied points of view that assist in understanding and evaluating potential solutions and finding consensus.

-John Carter is Chief Technology Officer at HealthLink.
-He brings more than 25 years of health information technology leadership to his role overseeing HealthLink’s software development and information technology departments.
+John Carter is Chief Technology Officer at Clanwilliam Health.
+He brings more than 25 years of health information technology leadership to his role overseeing the software development and information technology departments.

 Before moving to New Zealand and joining HealthLink in 2017, he was Vice President at Apelon, Inc., a US-based professional services firm specialising in the implementation of data standards and controlled healthcare vocabularies.
-While at Apelon, John worked on projects for government agencies in the US, Canada, Australia, France, and the Philippines, as well as numerous US and international NGO and commercial clients.
-John is on the board of Health Level 7 New Zealand and is an active participant in standards development activities.
+While at Apelon, John worked on projects for government agencies in the US, Canada, Australia, France and the Philippines, as well as numerous US and international NGO and commercial clients.
+John is on the board of HL7 New Zealand, co-chairs the HL7NZ FHIR implementation working group and is an active participant in standards development activities.

 He holds an MBA, Finance from Webster University (St. Louis, USA) and was a US National Library of Medicine fellow in medical informatics at the University of Utah.

-Nader is a British medical graduate and a practicing GP of more than 15 years, attaining membership of the Royal College of GPs (UK) in 2005.
+Nader is a British medical graduate and a practicing GP of more than 16 years, attaining membership of the Royal College of GPs (UK) in 2005.
 After gaining his Bachelor of Medicine and Surgery degree at the University of Dundee, Nader worked as a GP in Scotland, in diverse urban and rural settings.
-He took the opportunity to experience New Zealand in 2003, working in Palmerton North Hospital for one year.
+He took the opportunity to experience New Zealand in 2003, working in Palmerston North Hospital for a year.
 His love of Aotearoa, its land, people and culture inevitably drew him to settling permanently with his wife in 2010.

-As well as clinical practice in both Whakapai Hauora and YOSS, Palmerston North, Nader is committed to advancing high quality delivery of care to consumers, Chairing the THINK Hauora Clinical Board.
-His role as Medical Advisor leverages his extensive Primary Care experience to provide leadership across many PHO clinical and business services in the MidCentral district.
+As well as clinical practice as a GP, Nader is committed to advancing high quality delivery of care to consumers, Chairing the THINK Hauora Clinical & Digital Governance Committee.
+His role as Principal Medical Advisor leverages his extensive Primary Care experience to provide leadership across many PHO clinical and business services.